GuySie/ha-meural/README.md

 This integration leverages Meural's API and local interface to control the Meural Canvas as a media player in Home Assistant.

 # Installation
 Copy the `meural` folder into your Home Assistant's `custom_components` folder and restart Home Assistant.
-Go to *Configuration*, *Integrations*, click the + to add a new and integration and  the Meural integration.
-Log in with your Netgear account when setting up.
+Go to *Configuration*, *Integrations*, click the + to add a new integration and find the Meural integration to set up.
+Log in with your Netgear account.
 The integration will detect all Canvas devices registered to your account.
 Each Canvas will become a Media Player entity and can be added to your Lovelace UI using any component that supports it, for example the default Media Control card.
-The entity will correspond to the name you have given it
+The entity will correspond to the name you have given the Canvas.
+By default your Canvas has a name consisting of a painter's name and 3 digits like `picasso-428`, which would result in the entity `media_player.picasso-428` being created.

 ![Meural Canvas in Media Control card](https://raw.githubusercontent.com/GuySie/ha-meural/localdevice/images/mediacontrolcard.png)